jrstrunk/camera-roll-date-fixer/readme.md

 2. Install the required Python packages by running `pip install -r requirements.txt`.

+3. Install ffmpeg and make sure it is globally excessable via the `ffmpeg` and `ffprobe` commands

-3. Configure the `config.ini` file with your desired settings.
-The available settings are as follows:
+4. Configure the `config.ini` file with your desired settings.
+Some of the available settings are as follows:

     - `input_path`: The directory containing the input files (photos and videos).
     - `output_path`: The directory where the fixed files will be saved.